leighmcculloch/leighmcculloch.com/source/content/posts/2021/docker-on-mac-without-docker-desktop/index.md

 Enter Multipass.
 [Multipass] is a convenient tool for launching Ubuntu virtual machines.
-It turns out it works really well on Mac and at this point might be the simplest low-effort method for running Linux VMs on Mac, assuming you're into Ubuntu.
+It turns out it works really well on Mac and at this point might be the simplest lowest-effort tool for running Linux VMs on Mac, assuming you're into Ubuntu.

 Needing to setup a virtual machine from scratch with Docker is tedious, and so I